franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 11-student.py

 12. Pascal's Triangle
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Technical interview preparation:

 You are not allowed to google anything
 Whiteboard first
-Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascals triangle of n:
+Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:

 Returns an empty list if n <= 0
 You can assume n will be always an integer